Seneca-ICTOER/Intro2C/docs/D-Modularity/library-functions.md

 **tolower**

-`tolower()` returns the lower case of the character received, if possible; otherwise the character received unchanged.
+`tolower()` returns the lower case of the character received, if possible; otherwise, the character received unchanged.
 The prototype is:

 ```c
 int tolower(int);